matryer/xbar/README.md

 ## Contributing

-  * If you want to contribute a plugin, please head over to the [Plugin repository](https://github.com/matryer/bitbar-plugins#write-your-own) and submit a pull request
+  * If you want to contribute a plugin, please head over to the [Plugin repository](https://github.com/matryer/bitbar-plugins) and submit a pull request.
+Be sure to read our [guide to writing plugins](#writing-plugins) below.

 ### BitBar app